On Oct, 16 2020

 A WFM app improves agent attendance and promptness – With a WFM app, agents can see their schedule from anywhere and at any time.
 Instead of looking around for that paper print out of their schedule, an agent always knows what day and time they’re working through their phone.
 Another benefit of the app is it helps agents to better monitor themselves.
 For example, having access to their own schedule adherence times directly within the app reduces the chance of an agent going over their allotted time for lunch.
 And, if they know they will be out of adherence because something comes up when they are out on break, they can let their supervisor know directly through the app!

-Simply put, implementing a workforce management app makes a difference to businesses because it improves and streamlines communication.
+Simply put, implementing a mobile workforce management app solution makes a difference to businesses because it improves and streamlines communication.
 Agents can see critical information such as schedules and adherence from anywhere and let the right people know directly through the app if there’s an issue.
 For analysts and schedulers, they can communicate directly with multiple agents through the app to solve WFM challenges before they become major problems.
 Utilizing a WFM app is truly a win-win for everyone involved.